metamath/lamp-guide/docs/index.md

 included in our proof.

-So we'll instead use a bottom-up search, which will try to find and prove any other statements necessary to apply a relevant existing proof.
+So we'll instead use a bottom-up search, which will try to find and prove any other steps necessary to apply a relevant existing proof.
-A bottom-up search *can* add new statements.
+A bottom-up search *can* add new steps.
-You enable a bottom-up search by selecting the statement to be proved and then selecting unify.
+You enable a bottom-up search by selecting the step to be proved and then selecting unify.

 > Select the checkbox next to our latest statement